 In terms of battery life, the 4iiii power meter gets over 100 hours on a coin cell battery.
 You’ll get a low battery alert at 15 percent.
-Bluetooth Smart and ANT+ connectivity make the meter compatible with your watch, smartphone or bike computer.
+Bluetooth Smart and ANT+ connectivity make the meter compatible with your watch, smartphone or cycling GPS.
 The power meter is compatible with all Shimano Hollowtech II road cranks.

 9. Stages Cycling Gen 3 Shimano Ultegra R8000 Single Leg Power Meter Crank ArmPrice: $349.99Pros: